Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Madrid and Barcelona rental houses.
-Equipment selection depends on whether you're filming Iberian lynx in Doñana or brown bears in the Asturian Cordillera.
+Gear selection depends on whether you're filming Iberian lynx in Doñana or brown bears in the Asturian Cordillera.

 Can you film Spanish wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing Iberian lynx, brown bears, imperial eagles, and flamingos across Doñana, the Picos de Europa, Monfragüe, and the Ebro Delta.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing Iberian lynx, brown bears, imperial eagles, and flamingos across Doñana, the Picos de Europa, Monfragüe, and the Ebro Delta.

 What's the difference between night vision looks?